fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 We're continually improving Fiskl, so stay tuned for future updates!

+### Why are my Expenses not showing up on my home dashboard or Profit and Loss report (P&L)?

+Expenses in Fiskl can be in two states:

+1. **Standalone Expenses**: These are expenses you've recorded but haven't yet reconciled with your accounting.
+They don't appear in your dashboard or reports.

+2. **Reconciled Expenses**: These are expenses that have been matched with transactions in your accounting and will appear in your dashboard and reports.

+To ensure your expenses are included in your accounting:

+- If you've recorded a standalone expense, you need to reconcile it with a transaction in your bank, credit card, or cash account.
+- If you're adding expenses directly to your ledger accounts, they will automatically be included in your accounting.

+For a detailed explanation of how to record and reconcile expenses, please see our [How to Record Expenses tutorial](/docs/tutorials/accounting/how-to-record-expenses).

 ### Why can't I add an expense directly to an Expense Ledger Account?

 In Fiskl, you can only add expense transactions through [Money Accounts](/docs/Tutorials/Banking/how-to-import-bank#understanding-money-accounts-in-fiskl).
 Here's how it works: